 The Nursing department chair will notify students of the specific readmission procedure after course failure or withdrawal.
 Students must submit a new application to the Admissions Office and complete a Success Plan to be considered for readmission to the program.
 These must be submitted by the application deadline (Oct.
 1 for Spring readmission and March 1 for Fall readmission); after the deadline, qualified candidates will be contacted for an interview with the Nursing Student Affairs Committee.

 Graduates will be able to:

 - Use the nursing process, clinical reasoning, and evidence-based practice to design, implement, and evaluate care focusing on the self-care requirements for the patient with commonly occurring illnesses.

-- Incorporate principles and concepts from nursing knowledge and liberal arts education using critical thinking, clinical reasoning, and humanistic values.
+- Incorporate principles and concepts from nursing knowledge and liberal arts education using critical thinking, clinical reasoning, clinical judgement, and humanistic values.

 - Design and implement a plan of care in collaboration with the patient and healthcare team with a focus on the wholly compensatory nursing system.